• Free shipping

 When choosing the right flooring for CrossFit, you need to think about the thickness.
 During CrossFit training, exercises usually take place in the same spot.
 You repeatedly drop weights on the ground, so the floor needs to support this.
 So, how thick should your gym flooring be?

-With CrossFit, rubber flooring thickness starts at 11mm going all the way up to 50mm.
-If you plan on doing some extreme weightlifting, going for a thicker flooring is a good idea.
-Your floor should have plenty of traction, shock absorption, and protection to reduce the risk of slips and falls and absorb impact.
+With CrossFit, rubber flooring thickness starts at 11mm going all the way up to 63mm.
+If you plan on doing some extreme weightlifting or Olympic lifting, going for a thicker flooring gym tile that supports high impact is a good idea.

 We would recommend a rubber tile at least 20mm thick which supports weights up to 140kg although you may want to go higher if you use weights up to 200kg and above.
-In that case, a 30mm rubber tile or above (Antishock) is your best choice.
+In that case, a 30mm rubber tile or above is your best choice.
+The thicker density of these tiles will also combat noise and vibrations keeping sound transmission to a minimum.

 Conclusion